hustcer/nushell.github.io/.ebook-pub/commands/sort.md

 ## Examples

-sort the list by increasing value
+Sort the list by increasing value

 ```bash
 > [2 0 1] | sort
 ```

-sort the list by decreasing value
+Sort the list by decreasing value

 ```bash
 > [2 0 1] | sort --reverse
 ```

-sort a list of strings
+Sort a list of strings

 ```bash
 > [betty amy sarah] | sort
 ```

-sort a list of strings in reverse
+Sort a list of strings in reverse

 ```bash
 > [betty amy sarah] | sort --reverse